MrAndrewBlood/Captcha-Solver/Readme.md

 # Captcha Solver

-A Python-based automated captcha solver developed using OpenCV and PyAutoGUI.
-This tool can recognize and automatically solve various types of captchas, making browsing easier for users.
+A Python-based automated Captcha Solver developed using OpenCV and PyAutoGUI.
+This tool can recognize and automatically solve various types of Captchas.

 ## Features

-- Real-time statistics on solved captchas for the current session and overall
+- Real-time statistics on solved Captchas for the current Session and Overall
-- User-friendly GUI for selecting captchas and controlling the solving process
+- User-friendly GUI for selecting Captchas and controlling the solving process
-- Supports multiple captcha types:
+- Supports this Captcha types:

 | Captcha                            | Success Rate |
 |------------------------------------|:------------:|